[Home ] [Archive]

 Back to the articles list Back to browse issues page

-Molecular detection of Leptospira in urine samples of dogs in Kerman city
+Molecular detection of Leptospira in urine samples of dogs from Kerman City, southeastern Iran

 Type of Study: Research | Subject: General